NewTec-GmbH/lobster-doxygen/examples/README.md

 ## simple-cpp-application

-[simple-cpp-application](./simple-cpp-application) is an example of a C++ application to generates Doxygen XML output for the Lobster-Doxygen tool.
+[simple-cpp-application](./simple-cpp-application) is an example C++ application configured to generate Doxygen XML output, which is suitable for the lobster-Doxygen tool.

+Consult the [example's readme](./simple-cpp-application/README.md) for further information.